Sleep Temperature

 Why Sleep Temperature Matters

-Your body has a built-in temperature regulation system that kicks in when it’s time to sleep.
-As bedtime nears, your core temperature starts to drop, signaling that it’s time to wind down.
-If your room is too warm or too cold, it can mess with this process, leading to fragmented sleep and restless nights.
+Your body has a built-in temperature regulation system that initiates a cooling process before bedtime.
+This drop in core body temperature signals your body to wind down.
+If your bedroom is too hot or too cold, it can disrupt this natural rhythm, resulting in fragmented or restless sleep.

 The Science Behind Thermoregulation